SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMindBridge/defining-callbacks.md

 }
 ```

 Notice how the function takes an argument of type `CallbackArgs`.
-This typedef is an array of arguments with a maximum size of 8.
+This typedef is a vector of arguments.
 The arguments are wrapped in `FunctionCallArgumentDTO` objects, which can hold either `int`s or `float`s (this is implemented using `std::variant`).

 The `argsLength` indicate the number of arguments that were provided by the caller, and should be used for checks.
+The number of arguments is limited to 8.

+> The maximum number of arguments in a function call is set upon compilation of the [propolis-pheromones library](https://github.com/SwarmUS/Propolis/blob/master/src/pheromones/DefaultPheromonesOptions.cmake).

 The return value of the callbacks is always a type `std::optional<CallbackReturn>`.
 Why optional?
 Because some functions do not need to return any payload to the caller.
 In those cases, the user will simply `return {}` at the end of the function's body.